Here are some of our beloved annual events. For ongoing events, View our events calendar >

 Baile en la Calle: The Mural Dances

-Brava’s annual event takes over the streets and alleys of the Mission for its fourth year to celebrate and preserve the living cultural heritage of the Mission.
+Brava’s annual event takes over the streets and alleys of the Mission for its fifth year to celebrate and preserve the living cultural heritage of the Mission.
 The Bay Area’s most dynamic dance companies and performing artists offer an artistic interpretation of the murals with narration by Precita Eyes Muralists docents.
-Sunday May 1, 2016.
+Sunday May 7, 2017.

 Cuicacalli Dance Company